ermiyaeskandary/Slither.io-bot/.github/CONTRIBUTING.md

 Be sure to include in your report:

-* Title: Start your title with [Suggestion] (Helps with labeling)
 * Title: A clear, short description of what you suggest.
 You can always go into detail in the description
 * Information about your suggestion.
 (Does not need to be technical.)
+* **Label: Add the Suggestion label.**
 * Why you think this would improve the bot if added.
-* If you have Javascript experience, feel free to include snippets of code. (or even refer to a pull request or fork)
+* If you have JavaScript experience, feel free to include snippets of code. (or even refer to a pull request or fork)

 **Pat yourself on the back.
 If your suggestion is added, you will be a productive contributor to an open source passion-powered project.**